kevin-tracy/dpax/README.md

 # diffpills_jax
-Differentiable collision detection for capsules in JAX.
+Differentiable collision detection for capsules in JAX that is fully compatible with `jit`, `grad`, and `vmap`.
 This is based on the following [arXiv paper](https://arxiv.org/abs/2207.00202), and existing Julia package [DiffPills.jl](https://github.com/kevin-tracy/DiffPills.jl).

 For general purpose differentiable collision detection between convex primitives, see this follow on work: [arXiv paper](https://arxiv.org/abs/2207.00669), and existing Julia package [DifferentiableCollisions.jl](https://github.com/kevin-tracy/DifferentiableCollisions.jl).